iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 \begin{aligned}
     h(x) - h(Ty) - \langle L(y - Ty), x - Ty\rangle
     &\ge
-    D_f(x, y) \ge 0
+    D_f(x, y) \ge 0.
 \end{aligned}
 $$

 Now, this is strange.
-The above results means that the proximal gradient inequality when evaluates inexactly, still ratains the same inequality when the quantities involved inexact!
+The above results means that the proximal gradient inequality when evaluates inexactly, still ratains the same inequality when the quantities involved are inexact!
+The non-negativity of the Bregman divergence made the things easier to work with?!